 Texas Civil Practice & Remedy Code §408 defines the damages available to local employees injured on the job and limits their recovery to medical expenses and lost earnings.
 The negligence of an employer or coworkers is not taken into consideration, as these workers’ compensation laws prevent employees from suing for any additional compensation in most cases.

-However, the federal maritime acts allow at-sea employees who suffer work-related injuries to collect damages beyond these restrictions and, in some instances, sue the responsible parties for their negligent actions.
+The federal maritime acts allow at-sea employees who suffer work-related injuries to collect damages beyond these restrictions and, in some instances, sue the responsible parties for their negligent actions.
 The federal maritime acts are comprised of the Merchant Marine Act of 1920 (better known as the Jones Act), the Longshore and Harbor Workers Compensation Act, and the Outer Continental Shelf Lands Act.
 Knowing if one of these federal maritime acts applies to your case is vital in determining what damages you may be able to pursue.

 Before your case reaches trial, there are many opportunities for settlement.
 Our dedicated attorneys are familiar with maritime law and can negotiate the best possible injury settlement on your behalf.